DanielDent/docker-postgres-replication/README.md

-# Postgres 9.4 Dockerized w/ Replication
+# Postgres 9.5 Dockerized w/ Replication

 Master/Slave Postgres Replication in 30 seconds.

   * Quickstart: `docker-compose up`
-  * For production, use docker-compose, Kubernetes, Tutum, other PaaS tooling, ... or roll your own.
+  * For production, use docker-compose, Kubernetes, Rancher, Tutum, other PaaS tooling, ... or roll your own.
   * To see container environment variable requirements, see `docker-compose.yml`.
   * To demonstrate multiple slaves:
     * `docker-compose up`